Satellite

 Want to learn more about the dice payload?
 You can do so on our blog posts that cover payload assembly as well as the assembly, operating principle, and a test video of the game cycles that make the dice “roll”.

 The second payload is able to bit flip an image and is used to show the effects of cosmic radiation on an image that is stored digitally.
 You can send an image up to the satellite which is subsequently stored.
-Due to the cosmic radiation, of which there is more in space, the bits (0’s and 1’s) that store the image can be flipped.
+Due to the cosmic radiation, of which there is more in space than on Earth’s surface, the bits (0’s and 1’s) that store the image can be flipped.
 This means that a 0 can become a 1 or vice versa.
+Once an image is uploaded onto the satellite, it will be exposed to space radiation, and bit flips will accumulate over time, afecting the image quality.
 The image will be sent back after a while so the effects of the radiation can be observed.
 This information can be used to teach students about the effects of radiation on matter and the mathematical representation of probability in physics, as well as bit representation in computer programs.
 An example of a bit-flipped picture is shown below on the right.
 You can also try how bit flips would affect an image of your choice using the tool below.

-After the inspection tests the flatbed testing will occur.
-Flatbed tests are tests that have all subsystems laid-out on a bench, a 2D version of the satellite.
-During these tests the subsystems will be combined to verify for instance that the communication pipeline is working as this involves the computer, radio and antenna modules.
+After all modules have been tested individually, the flatbed testing will occur.
+Flatbed tests are tests that have all subsystems are connected electrically but laid-out side-by-side on a table, as a 2D version of the satellite.
+During these tests the subsystems will be combined to verify, for instance, that the telecommunication protocols are working, as this involves the computer, radio and antenna modules.

 Operation